#1 LANDERS NOLLEY II

 2025-26:

-Averaged 20.3 points, 4.1 rebounds, 4.6 assists, 1.3 steals, and 31.7 minutes in 27 games with Nancy in France … Led the Betclic Elite League in scoring … Was a two-time League Player of the Week and selected to Betclic Elite All-Star Game … Scored in double-figures in all but one game … Logged 33 points with 10 made free throws, six rebounds, five assists, and three steals March 7 vs. Chalon/Saone … Recorded 29 points and six assists February 14 vs. ASVEL … Put up a season-high 40 points going 12-for-21 from the field as well as 10 made free throws and three steals January 16 vs. Boulazac … Had a strong all-around performance with 20 points, 12 rebounds, seven assists, and three steals December 13 vs. Paris … Posted 17 points, seven rebounds, and 11 assists November 15 vs. Saint Quentin … Registered a 25-point, 11-free throw, three-rebound, six-assist outing October 18 vs. Limoges.
+Averaged 19.5 points, 4.0 rebounds, 4.5 assists, 1.3 steals, and 30.9 minutes in 29 games with Nancy in France … Was a two-time League Player of the Week and selected to Betclic Elite All-Star Game … Scored in double-figures in all but two games … Logged 33 points with 10 made free throws, six rebounds, five assists, and three steals March 7 vs. Chalon/Saone … Recorded 29 points and six assists February 14 vs. ASVEL … Put up a season-high 40 points going 12-for-21 from the field as well as 10 made free throws and three steals January 16 vs. Boulazac … Had a strong all-around performance with 20 points, 12 rebounds, seven assists, and three steals December 13 vs. Paris … Posted 17 points, seven rebounds, and 11 assists November 15 vs. Saint Quentin … Registered a 25-point, 11-free throw, three-rebound, six-assist outing October 18 vs. Limoges.

 2025: